 Writing: Writing assignments will give you repeated practice in all phases of the writing process: prewriting, organizing, writing, revising, and editing.
 This class requires a minimum of 8000 words, at least 4000 of which must be in revised final draft form.
-Because in-class writing is valued and you should be able to perform well in timed writing situations, at least two essays will be written in class.
-In addition, ENGL 1A classes require multiple out-of-class essays.
+Writing assignments will correspond to the readings and will increase in difficulty as we move through the semester.
+All assignments must be in MLA format and are due in class.
+Unstapled papers will not be accepted.